qwertpi/abalone-ai/README.md

 # abalone-ai
+This is my first use of Keras for regression instead of classification
-My pipeline from data visualisation to data balancing to model training to prediction on the [UCL Abalone dataset](https://archive.ics.uci.edu/ml/datasets/abalone)
+This a pipeline from data visualisation to data balancing to model training to prediction on the [UCL Abalone dataset](https://archive.ics.uci.edu/ml/datasets/abalone)
+I have achived a mean error of ±1.473 years train and ±1.462 years test
 Feedback and pull requests are very welcome

 ## Plots of data